-Net income and comprehensive income was lower than declared distributions and cash distributions during Q4-2022 and YTD-2022.
-The shortfall was primarily due to the fair value adjustment on investment properties which is a non-cash adjustment and included in income and comprehensive income.
-Adjusted cash flow provided by operating activities was higher than declared distributions for Q4-2022 by \$15,304 and \$19,167 YTD-2022.
-In Q4-2022, adjusted cash flow provided by operating activities was higher than cash distributions by \$16,865 and \$25,832 for YTD-2022.
-The excess was primarily driven by non-cash working capital due to higher tenant inducement accruals at the end of Q4-2022.
+Net (loss) income and comprehensive (loss) income was lower than declared and cash distributions during the quarter and YTD-2023.
+The shortfall was primarily due to the fair value adjustment of investment properties which is a non-cash adjustment and included in income and comprehensive income.
+Adjusted cash flow provided by operating activities was higher than declared and cash distributions by \$12,128 and \$9,791, respectively for Q4-2023.
+Adjusted cash flow provided by operating activities was higher than declared and cash distributions YTD-2023 by \$13,134 and \$10,055, respectively.
+The excess cash is being used towards purchasing Units through the NCIB as part of the Distribution Reallocation.